ishields2/Student-Application-Management/README.md

 Version 1.0.1:

-The project is largely in its original version, with online database connectivity and several minor modifications and big fixes being added since the original version (1.0.0).
+The project is largely in its original version, with online database connectivity and several minor modifications and bug fixes being added since the original version (1.0.0).
 Planned changes and bug fixes for a future release are currently in progress.

 In order to run the application: